nishantguvvada/rust-book/README.md

 - There is no runtime cost by using generics
 - Rust uses monomorphization of the code, a process that looks at all the places where generic code is called and generates the code using concrete types.

+## Traits: Defining Shared Behavior

+- trait defines the functionality a particular type has.
+- trait bounds specify that a generic type can be any type that has a certain behaviour